 TL;DRSo, how am I learning Japanese?
 SLOWLY.
 Haha.
-2x/week Skype classes via iTalki, language exchange meetups at least once a week and apps (Anki, HelloTalk, VoiceTra and Google Translate).
+2x/week Skype classes via iTalki (referral code), language exchange meetups at least once a week and apps (Anki, HelloTalk, VoiceTra and Google Translate).
 Practice makes…super far from perfect, but any progress is still progress!

 The Starting Line